gabriel-lee/cucumber-test/README.md

 Each behavior is defined through Java code located in specific Steps classes.

+Cucumber leverages Selenium Web Driver to run its tests.
+The steps definition are using Selenium's API for each action.

 ## Quick thoughts
 The following are recommendations on how I forsee Cucumber can be used for Jarvis.
 However, many of these recommendations have not been fully tested yet.
 (Gabe)